sygmaprotocol/docs/docs/02-sygma-sdk/05-Examples/01-nodeJS-example.md

 }
 ```

-Finally, we create our main function: `erc20Transfer` that will use all the other functions defined above:
+#### Create the main `erc20Transfer` function

+Now, we create the main `erc20Transfer` function.
+This function uses all of the functions defined above, along with the Sygma SDK to perform the cross-chain token transfer.
+Don't forget to type in the constant variables `providerApiKey` and `privateKey` where it prompts you in quotations.

+You should have already obtained `ERC20LRTest` tokens from the faucet.

+Paste in the following snippet into the `transfer.ts` file:

 ```ts
 // transfer.ts